Home

 export CODER_SESSION_TOKEN=your_token

-coder provisionerd start
+coder provisioner start

 Example: Running an external provisioner via Docker